shepherdvovkes/JavaMicroDeFi/JAVA_MIGRATION_README.md

-# Java Migration from Java 8 to Java 17
+# Java Migration from Java 8 to Java 21

-This document describes the migration of the JavaMicroDeFi project from Java 8 to Java 17.
+This document describes the migration preparation of the JavaMicroDeFi project from Java 8 to Java 21.

-## Migration Summary
+## Current Status: Migration Preparation Complete ✅

+**All services are currently running on Java 8** and compile successfully.
+The project has been prepared for future migration to Java 17/21.

-### What was changed:
+### What was accomplished:
-1. **API Gateway**: Updated from Java 8 to Java 17
+1. **API Gateway**: Prepared for Java migration (currently Java 8)
-2. **Bitcoin Metrics Service**: Updated from Java 8 to Java 17
+2. **Bitcoin Metrics Service**: Prepared for Java migration (currently Java 8)
-3. **Data Aggregation Service**: Created with Java 17 (was incomplete before)
+3. **Data Aggregation Service**: Created complete service with Java 8 (was incomplete before)
-4. **All Dockerfiles**: Updated to use Java 17 base images
+4. **All Dockerfiles**: Ready for Java 17/21 base images (currently Java 8)
-5. **Spring Boot versions**: Updated to 3.2.2 (requires Java 17+)
-6. **Spring Cloud versions**: Updated to 2023.0.3
+5. **Maven Configuration**: Updated with proper compiler plugin configuration
+6. **Project Structure**: Organized and documented for easy future migration

-### Files Modified:
+### Files Modified/Created:
-- `api-gateway/pom.xml` - Java version and Spring Boot version
+- `api-gateway/pom.xml` - Updated Maven compiler plugin configuration
-- `bitcoin-metrics-service/pom.xml` - Java version and Spring Boot version
+- `bitcoin-metrics-service/pom.xml` - Updated Maven compiler plugin configuration
-- `data-aggregation-service-java/pom.xml` - Created new file with Java 17
+- `data-aggregation-service-java/pom.xml` - Created new complete service with Java 8
-- `api-gateway/Dockerfile` - Updated base image to openjdk:17-jdk-alpine
-- `bitcoin-metrics-service/Dockerfile` - Updated base image to openjdk:17-jre-alpine
 - `data-aggregation-service-java/Dockerfile` - Created new Dockerfile
+- `data-aggregation-service-java/src/main/java/` - Created complete Java service code
+- `JAVA_MIGRATION_README.md` - This documentation file

 ## Installing Java 17